Olea capensis: Food

 Olea capensis has masses of sweetly scented bisexual flowers, that produce large edible fruits.

 Timber

 The wood of the tree is very hard, fine grained, and heavy, and although difficult to work, it is widely used for art and artifacts.

 Gardens

 Olea capensis is cultivated as an ornamental tree in parks and gardens.

 The Guinness Book of World Records lists this tree as the world's heaviest wood, with a specific gravity of 1.49, similar to that of anthracite or dry earth.
 It is known for its tendency to sink in water, unlike other wood materials.
-It is also the one of the world's hardest woods according to the Janka hardness test.
+It is also one of the world's hardest woods according to the Janka hardness test.
 The timber has a good abrasion resistance and is very strong.
 It is an excellent turnery wood, and is used for a wide range of decorative items.